Oven Spare Parts Adelaide

 - Fit – will the part(s) fit correctly

 - Regulation – do the parts comply with the electrical regulations

-And there is only relevant matter when selecting which part is best for you; can you determine these and other factors?
+And these are not all of the relevant issues when selecting which part is best for you, so ask yourself; can you determine which factors matter?

 We supply oven spare parts; but only as a repair job!

 We don’t supply spare parts other than as part of a repair job!
 So please save us both time and money and don’t make contact just to buy parts!
 We also don’t fit other people’s parts!
 We only fit parts we have sourced.
 Any parts that we have to ship in specifically for your job will incur additional costs above and beyond the prices quoted in the Fixed Price Repairs.

 We try to insure we only accept/confirm a booking when we have the parts in stock.
 Sometimes the repair description leads us to to the wrong conclusion and a different part(s) needs to be sourced.
 If this happens to be the case you can choose to have us source the part or opt to have another repairer complete the repair.
 If you prefer we source the part, you accept we source those parts from our suppliers and when the order volume is cost effective.
 Yes you might be able to source the part cheaper and quicker in Australia.
 But you agree we are not obliged to source the part(s) from other than our suppliers.
 While in a single instance you option may appear to be the faster, cheaper option we buy in bulk and work hard at getting the best priced parts over the course of time.
 Low volume parts always cost more.
 It is simple economics.
 Bring one part from Europe or China is simply dearer than bringing 20 or 100 parts as a general rule.
 If you want us to purchase the part per your instruction the ‘fixed price repair’ will no longer be applied.
 We will follow your instruction and charge a 25% margin on the part and freight.